 While kids burn up energy on the playgrounds, adults can wander the grounds and experience the Japanese art of “forest bathing.”

-Heading further into Lonely Mountain, we reached “Snufkin's Tent,” which is the deepest point of the park.
-Peeking inside, we could see a pile of boxes with the silhouette of Snufkin himself.
+Heading further into Lonely Mountain, we reach “Snufkin's tent,” which is located in the deepest point of the park.
+Peeking inside, we can see a pile of boxes with the silhouette of Snufkin himself.
+Johanna said, “This place is deep in the park, and you reach it by walking along the forest park, just like Snufkin did in the story.
+It’s amazing to be able to experience the charms of the park in such an immersive way, and the walk is also very beautiful.”

 Also within Lonely Mountain is the “Lighthouse,” which appears in the story “Moominpappa at Sea.”
 Looking into the lighthouse where the Moomin family once settled, we could see the drawings left behind by Moominmamma, who missed her life at Moomin House.
 When the sun sets, the lighthouse is lit up, giving off a totally different ambiance from the daytime.